tonalidae/OLS/CONTRIBUTING.md

 ## Recognising Contributions

-We welcome and recognise all kinds of contributions, from XXXXXX, to XXXXX.
+We welcome and recognise all kinds of contributions.
-Your contributions will be acknowledged and recorded ...
-_LA-CoNGA Physics_ follows the [all-contributors][https://github.com/all-contributors/all-contributors] specifications.
+Your contributions will be acknowledged and recorded . _LA-CoNGA Physics_ follows the [all-contributors](https://github.com/all-contributors/all-contributors) specifications.
 The all-contributors bot usage is described [here](https://allcontributors.org/docs/en/bot/usage).
-You can see a list of current contributors [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md). 😍
+You can see a list of current contributors [here](link-contrib). 😍

 To add yourself or someone else as a contributor, comment on the relevant Issue or Pull Request with the following: